-In 2017, we will hold our 12th annual One Book One Valley program.
+2022 marks the 16th year this regional big read program will take place!
 This project’s longevity is due to our community of enthusiastic readers, and the support of local libraries, schools, businesses and New Hampshire-based grant foundations.
-This year we will be reading and discussing The One-in-a-Million Boy by Monica Wood.

 Our vision: Imagine if folks throughout Mount Washington Valley read the same book.
 Then talked about it.
 And THEN got to come together to meet the author at a special valley-wide event.